Posts

 Image

 A page to keep track of my sewing projects, including a couple of link to some older ones.
-A family tree blanket for Cameron Jack A Penguin Bean Bag Chair for Cam A Glow in the Dark Space Blanket for Astro Cam Blending of Cultures - A Family Totem blanket for Maisie Towels & Ponchos Christmas 2019 (Scroll to read)
+A family tree blanket for Cameron Jack A Penguin Bean Bag Chair for Cam A Glow in the Dark Space Blanket for Astro Cam Blending of Cultures - A Family Totem blanket for Maisie A Beaver Bean Bag Chair for Maisier An Under the Sea Family Tree for Izzy Towels & Ponchos Christmas 2019 (Scroll to read)